qld-gov-au/swe/product-definition.md

 *	Contains quotation marks
 *	Must be from page content

-Please refer to the [SWE 3 call out box](https://qld-gov-au.github.io/web-template-release/components.html#call-out-box) for an example of this component.
+Please refer to the [SWE 3 Blockquotes](https://qld-gov-au.github.io/web-template-release/styles.html#typography) for an example of this component.

 # 9.0 Photographic images